I know this title raises eyebrows. Bear with me. It will make sense.

 I felt we became messy, random and disconnected from what our true values were.
 It wasn’t glaring to me.
 It was subtle.
 Like a little voice in the back of my mind whispering.

 While that’s true, I found that somewhere around year six of Glitter Guide, I started to feel disconnected from the brand.
-I couldn’t really put my finger on it, but it started to get away from me.
-My guess is that it was a mixture of things: I was now married and having children, which changed my schedule and values; my team was growing and that meant a lot of different opinions; more competition meant that we needed to be more strategic about being seen and having steady growth; and social media became focused on external validation.
+I couldn’t put my finger on it, but it began to get away from me.
+I think it was a mixture of things: I was now married and having children, which changed my schedule and values; my team was growing and that meant a lot of different opinions; more competition meant that we needed to be more strategic about being seen and having steady growth, and social media became focused on external validation.
 I had other people helping with shoots, with brand deals and with our social media.
 While this is key for growth (and my sanity), I felt we became messy, random and disconnected from what our true values were.
-It wasn’t glaring to me; it was subtle.
-Like a little voice in the back of my mind whispering.
+It wasn’t glaring to me; it was subtle like a little voice in the back of my mind whispering.

 Year seven was when it started to get louder.
 We went through a lot of internal changes, both positive and negative.
 It felt scary, but also exciting.
 I started to make small changes in our editorial and it felt good.
 However, it didn’t seem like the mass audience was on the same page.
-I kept asking myself, “Why does it often feel like no one else likes what I like?” and so I allowed us to still put out content I wasn’t excited by.
+I kept asking myself, “Why does it often feel like no one else likes what I like?” and so I allowed us to put out content that didn’t excite me.
 I didn’t want my personal opinions to affect the entire site and therefore affect my precious team who work so hard!
-I decided to launch this site as a side project; a place where I could share things and not worry about the bottom line.
+I decided to launch this site as a side project, a place where I could share things and not worry about the bottom line.
 It felt good, but it wasn’t enough.

 Time To Pivot

-Now we’re in year eight and I finally couldn’t take it anymore.
+Now we’re in year eight, and I can’t take it anymore.
 Since Glitter Guide is a very tiny business (we’re talking five people!), I had to make a decision.
-Do I continue to allow myself to be unhappy or do I make a big change?
+Do I continue to allow myself to be unhappy, or do I create a big change?
 The answer was finally a loud, “YES, let’s make a change!”
 I decided I would rather feel connected to my brand and risk being unsuccessful then try to please the masses by being something I’m not.